Manager or Leader

 Background

 I was raised in a military family, as many of us are.
-Things that my father taught me regarding this were paramount to shaping me somewhat differently than most (I believe).
+My father taught me things paramount to shaping me somewhat differently than most.
 My father taught me to be a leader by example (as most fathers/mothers do).
 However, he also taught me you do not need to be in the spotlight to be a true leader.
 Treat all people equally, and never put yourself above others.
-I remember a story he once told me where he was promoted to foreman (General Motors).
-He initially thought it would be great but soon discovered it was not because of his peers trying to embed into him that he was now one of them and should not treat his former peers the same as he did.
-After about a week of this, he said he refused to do that and wanted to be the foreman no longer and would rather be with his people.
+I remember a story he once told me about how he was promoted to foreman (General Motors).
+He initially thought it would be great but soon discovered it was not because of his peers trying to embed into him that he was now one of them and should treat his former peers differently than he did.
+After about a week, he said he refused to do that, wanted to be the foreman no longer, and would rather be with his people.
 My father was a leader to the utmost degree until he passed away almost five years ago.
 In my eyes, he is still a leader.
-Another thing he taught me was to respect titles but to take them with a grain of salt.
-Titles should never dictate a conversation or persuade you in your decision(s).
-This has stuck with me throughout my life.

 My Career